 Welcome to the fourth Wolof Class: Lekk ak naan – Food & drinks.
 Yesterday, I taught you how to talk about your body in Wolof.
-Today, we are going to continue and talk about our favorite thing in the world: FOOD AND DRINKS.
+Today, we’ll continue and talk about our favorite thing in the world: FOOD AND DRINKS.
 Or better yet, Lekk ak naan.
-The celebrations for our independence day aren’t over yet, I mean, we haven’t even talked about food yet!
-As you guys know, I have eaten a lot in Senegal.
-That also means that I had to wait in turn to order food myself *insert anxiety*.
-The good thing is that the more you do it, the better you get at it and the more you learn!
+Celebrating independence day is not over, since we haven’t talked about food yet!
+As you know, I have eaten a lot in Senegal.
 Before we get into the subject: don’t forget to join the SeneGambia Vibes Club on ClubHouse where we do a Wolof class each Saturday!
 Until Saturday, I will be posting a Wolof class on YouTube.
 The video will contain a dialogue about the subject of that class and then we will dissect it.
 I will also share additional information on my Instagram and a downloadable syllabus in each blog for the class! – Let’s get into the fourth class: Lekk ak naan – Food & drinks.

 Food in Senegal